-What if I tell you you’re in fact stealing money from yourself?
+What if I told you that you’re actually stealing money from yourself?

-Because every penny you spend today disappears from your life for good: you will not see it again.
+Every penny you spend today disappears from your life for good; you will not see it again.

 You might think that’s not the same as stealing.
 You gain something in return.

-Besides, your daily $10 lunch doesn’t seem much: it’s only a tenner (so you think).
+Besides, your daily $10 lunch doesn’t seem like much: it’s only a tenner (so you think).

 But when you add it all up, it’s over $200 a month.